-Mr Webster is a mining engineer with over 40 years of experience in the resources industry including more than 20 years in managing director or CEO positions.
+Mr Roderick Webster is a mining engineer (University of Sydney) with over 40 years of experience in the resources industry including more than 16 years as CEO of publicly listed companies.
+He is currently a non-executive Director of Finders Resources Ltd, an ASX listed copper producer with operations in Indonesia.
+In the last 3 years he has held non-exec directorships with Pembridge Resources Plc (LSX), Coro Mining Corp (TSX) and Weatherly International Plc (AIM).

-He is currently Chairman of Pembridge Resources Plc (AIM) and a director of CORO Mining Corp (TSX) and Weatherly International Plc (AIM).
-From 2005 to 2015 Mr Webster was founding director and CEO of Weatherly which at various stages operated four copper mines and a smelter in Namibia.
-Between 2001 and 2005 he was a senior executive with First Quantum Minerals, developing copper mines in Zambia and Mauritania.
-Prior to this he was a founding director and CEO of Western Metals and also held management positions with Homestake Gold (1988-1993) and BHP Minerals (1980-1988).
+From 2005 to 2015 Mr Webster was a founding Director and CEO of Weatherly, a company engaged in copper mining and smelting in Namibia.
+Between 2001 and 2005 Mr Webster was a senior executive with First Quantum Minerals Ltd, a Canadian listed company developing copper mines in Zambia and Mauritania.
+Mr Webster was also the founding Director and CEO of Western Metals Ltd, a major Australian base metals producer during which time he served on the executive committee of the International Zinc Association.
+Earlier in his career Mr Webster held management positions with Homestake Gold of Australia Ltd and BHP Minerals Ltd.

-He is a fellow of both the Australian Institute of Mining and Metallurgy and the Australian Institute of Company Directors and has previously served on the executive committee of the International Zinc Association.
+Mr Webster is a Fellow of both the Australian Institute of Mining and Metallurgy and the Australian Institute of Company Directors.